List of forcing notions: Namba forcing

 Namba′ forcing is the subset of P such that there is a node below which the ordering is linear and above which each node has $\aleph_2$ immediate successors.

 Magidor and Shelah proved that if CH holds then a generic object of Namba forcing does not exist in the generic extension by Namba′, and vice versa.

 Prikry forcing

 In Prikry forcing (after Karel Prikrý) P is the set of pairs (s, A) where s is a finite subset of a fixed measurable cardinal κ, and A is an element of a fixed normal measure D on κ.
-A condition (s, A) is stronger than (t, B) if t is an initial segment of s, A is contained in B, and s is contained in t ∪ B. This forcing notion can be used to change to cofinality of κ while preserving all cardinals.
+A condition (s, A) is stronger than (t, B) if t is an initial segment of s, A is contained in B, and s is contained in t ∪ B. This forcing notion can be used to change the cofinality of κ while preserving all cardinals.

 Product forcing

 Taking a product of forcing conditions is a way of simultaneously forcing all the conditions.